Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Case Study B: Superconducting-qubit flux sensor

-The Ramsey likelihood is invariant under permutation of measurements at the same $(\tau, n)$ tuple.
-Consequently the belief $\bb_k$ at step $k$ is a sufficient statistic of the cumulative counts $(N_j, M_j)_{j=1}^J$ where $N_j$ is the total number of measurements made at delay $\tau_j$ across all past epochs and $M_j$ the count of $\by = 1$ outcomes.
-This makes the belief state a finite tuple of integers, and the Bellman DP admits exact memoization on a count-tuple hash table.
-At $K = 4$, $J = 10$ (log-spaced $\tau$ in $[10, 320]$~ns), $L = 2$ (repetitions $n \in \{1, 10\}$), $K_\Phi = 256$ (belief grid resolution), the memo contains on the order of $10^7$ nodes and the DP completes in minutes on a single thread.
+The Ramsey likelihood is invariant under permutation of measurements at the same $(\tau, n)$ setting, so the belief $\bb_k$ is a sufficient statistic of the cumulative counts $(N_j, M_j)_{j=1}^J$ (total measurements and detections at each delay).
+The Bellman DP therefore admits exact memoization on a count-tuple hash table; at the parameters above the table contains $\sim 10^7$ nodes and the DP completes in minutes on a single CPU thread.